-Disclaimer: This story contains details of child sexual abuse which may be triggering for some.
+Disclaimer: This story contains details of child abuse that may be upsetting to some.

 This is Part 3 of Connie’s story.
 Read Part 1 here, and Part 2 here.